Pricing your Airbnb’s can be very simple, but also complex. It just depends how far you want to go.

 These are competitors based on location and quality.

-The pricing calendar is essentially a multi-calendar, but you can add your competitors to it and compare competitor prices to your own.
+The pricing calendar is essentially a multi-calendar, but you can add your competitors to it and compare competitor base prices to your own.

 You can even see the base rates that were blocked off in the calendar.